phoenixframework/phoenix/C_routing.md

   end
 end
 ```
-When a request comes in to the server, the router will pass it through the `:before` pipeline no matter what.
+When a request comes in to the server, it will pass through the plugs in our Endpoint no matter what.
 Then it will attempt to match on the path and HTTP verb.

 Let's say the request matches our first route, a GET to `/`.
-The router will pipe that request through the `:browser` pipeline - which will fetch the session data - before it dispatches the request to the `PageController` `index` action.
+The router will pipe that request through the `:browser` pipeline - which will fetch the session data, fetch the flash, and execute forgery protection - before it dispatches the request to the `PageController` `index` action.

 Conversely, if the request matches any of the routes defined by the `resources/2` macro, the router will pipe it through the `:api` pipeline - which currently does nothing - before it dispatches to the correct action of the `HelloPhoenix.ReviewController`.